s-krishnaraj/DisclosureAndComplianceHubSetup/README.md

 - Note: This can be run only after "setup_omni_doc_gen"
 - *Manual Step to be done* - Deactivate the Omniscript named "GRI2023" and Activate it again

+## Steps for installing ESRS package + manual steps automation
+- use the CCI command "cci flow run setup_esrs --org org-Name"
+- Note: This can be run only after "setup_omni_doc_gen"

 ## Read All About It